5MDM/Happy-Birthday/README.md

-# Happy-Birthday
+# Test-Game
 ## About
-Happy Birthday is a game I made for someone
+I made this game for stuff

 ## License
-Happy Birthday is licensed under the [MIT](https://github.com/5MDM/Happy-Birthday/blob/main/LICENSE) license
+Test-Game is licensed under the [MIT](https://github.com/5MDM/Happy-Birthday/blob/main/LICENSE) license

 ## Running
 To run in development mode, simply enter `yarn dev`